 Painless Circuit Creation with a Hierarchical Schematic Design System that Works

 There is a lot of joy in creating a schematic.
-Placing and connecting together so that their logic flows naturally can give you a feeling of great accomplishment.
+Placing and connecting the netlist together so that their logic flows naturally can give you a feeling of great accomplishment.
 Using a hierarchical schematic design flow to organize a larger schematic makes it even better.
-By including a top sheet in your schematic, you can represent the circuit flow with logical blocks that represent the actual lower sheets of circuitry in the schematic.
+By including a top hierarchical sheet in your schematic, you can represent the circuit design with a logical hierarchical block that represent the actual lower sheets of circuitry in the schematic.

 The problem is that a lot of designers will avoid using hierarchy at any cost because it can be difficult to work with.
-I know this because I used to be one of those designers.
+I know this because I used to be one of those design engineers.

 It’s a shame too because the circuitry flow can often be better represented in a hierarchical design, and a design with repeated circuitry can really benefit from using a multi-channel hierarchical approach.
 Multi-channel hierarchical designs can add an even higher level of complication to the schematic creation process.